Don’t Let Ants Ruin Your Summer!

 Ah, summer.
 Most of us enjoy the warm summer months, but so do ants!
 In North America, ants are most commonly active from March through September.
 Ants are nature’s clean-up crew, but no one wants them in their home!
 There are many different types of ants and usually, extermination efforts must be tailored to the specific type of ant you’re dealing with.
 Read on for our tips to keep your home free from these pests!

 Fire Ants: Fire ants are small and red.
 They are easily identified by their color and the dirt mounds they build in your yard.
 Fire ants have a venomous bite and can be extremely dangerous.
 Young children and pets usually need medical treatment if they receive many red ant bites.
 Take action quickly to kill red ant mounds in your yard.
-Call a professional exterminator if your initial efforts do not control the problem.
+Call a professional exterminator if your initial efforts do not control fire ants on your property.

 The first line of defense when tackling sugar ants is thorough, daily kitchen cleaning with bleach or white vinegar.
 At the end of each day, use a bleach spray on kitchen counters and in the sink and wipe dry.
 Bleach helps destroy the scent trails that ants leave for their followers.
 Sweep and mop hard floors daily, and vacuum rugs found in eating areas.